Samuel Cairns

 Since this was not created using a game engine, I prototyped scalable systems for producing any number of levels for the game.
 This included level data storage, as well as reusable functions for in-game mechanics such as moving platforms, doors (with and without triggers), lava, fire, green goo, text prompts, boulders and teleporters.

-I designed the level system in a way that repeatable functions relating to physics updates, collision detection and gameplay mechanics could be called within a script which contains logic specific to each level.
+I designed the level system using a scalable architecture relating to physics updates, collision detection and gameplay mechanics could be called within classes which contains logic specific to each level.
 This would also allow for expanding upon the level with functions which exist only within a single level, where repeatability is not essential.
 As such, this served to maintain the code overhead for the engine code I had written for the specific purpose of creating more levels with ease.

 The game extends upon the functionality of the original game by simply containing mechanics which are not found in the original game.
 It is one of the first game projects I completed.